 There are hundreds of SEO tools on the market.

-I don’t know about you, but I need an SEO tool that doesn’t break the bank and gives me the kind of detailed information I need to make strategic SEO decisions.
+Chances are you want an SEO tool that doesn’t break the bank and gives you the kind of detailed information you need to make strategic SEO decisions.

 TABLE OF CONTENTS

 Publish Google Docs to your blog in 1-click

 cognitiveSEO is a full-featured SEO tool created by SEO and affiliate marketer Razvan Gavrilas in 2010.
 Gavrilas saw a need in the market for a powerful SEO tool that was both affordable and easy to use.